Cover Reveal: King John’s Right-Hand Lady

 Magna Carta

-When I am researching into the female personalities in medieval England, I am struck time and again by how closely the nobility of England was related, through blood and marriage.
+As I have been pursuing the various strands of research into the female personalities in medieval England, I have been struck, time and again, by how closely related the nobility were, through blood and marriage.
 Just look at the women who surround the Magna Carta story.
 Each of the women I wrote of had at least one familial connection to another great noble family; some had a number of links to several families.
 It is a tangled and complicated web, but I will try and give you a brief overview here.

 As you may have noticed, my favourite medieval woman is Nicholaa de la Haye, castellan of Lincoln Castle; she successfully defended the castle through at least 3 sieges, the last 2 when she was a widow in her 60s.
 Nicholaa was related to King John’s half-brother, William Longespée, Earl of Salisbury, through her son, Richard, whose daughter Idonea was married at a young age to William (II), Longespée’s son by his wife, Ela of Salisbury.
 It was as a result of this connection that William (I) Longespée claimed Lincoln Castle and the shrievalty of Lincolnshire following the Second Battle of Lincoln in May 1217.
 Longespée claimed that as they were his daughter-in-law’s inheritance, it was his right to administer them.
 Idonea’s father, Richard, had died sometime in the previous 12 months, leaving Idonea as his sole heir.
 Longespée appears to have conveniently forgotten – or ignored – the fact that the castle of Lincoln was Nicholaa’s by hereditary right – and Nicholaa was still very much alive!